AppDev-Ascend/FinalProject_CLI/README.md

    Please contact me when you need our API Key.

    (Note: Please do not put the API Key anywhere on the code repository.)
-2. Install the OpenAI module:
+2. Install the Dependencies:
    - pip install openai
+   - pip install python-dotenv